 - A3.1 As a means of helping to ensure that the University's academic regulations are consistently interpreted and applied, the following definitions are applicable to all approved modules and programmes of study. - a) Articulation refers to a student admission process where the learning experiences of two programmes are paired together and the curricula are aligned.
 This enables a guarantee of credit transfer for successful students on one programme to be admitted with recognised prior learning to a subsequent part or year of another programme with no loss of study time between the two programmes.
-Programme specific articulation arrangements are underpinned by a formal articulation agreement. - b) Assessment The University's Code of Practice for Assessment Setting defines the minimum requirements at key stages of the assessment process using the following definitions: - i) An assessment brief describes the minimum amount of information which must be provided for students for each assessment task which they undertake. - ii) Assessment criteria are used to mark or grade each assessment task or element and clearly define the knowledge, understanding and skills markers that a student is expected to display based on the intended learning outcomes for the work being assessed. - iii) Components of assessment consist of one or more assessment tasks or elements.
-A module may have one or two components of assessment. - iv) Element of Assessment is an assessment within a component of assessment.
-There may be one or more elements within a component. - v) Instrument of Assessment is the method through which assessment is conducted. - c) Assessment submission: for an assessment to be considered submitted attendance at the examination, as indicated through a name on a script; and evidence of preparation for coursework and the submission of a piece of work that can be marked (regardless of what the mark is) is required. - d) Associate students are students who are studying for an HNC or HND at one of our partner colleges prior to progressing directly into year two or three of a named degree programmes at the University, and as part of their studies receive access to specific University facilities and support whilst at college.
+Programme specific articulation arrangements are underpinned by a formal articulation agreement. - b) Assessment The University's Code of Practice for Assessment Setting defines the minimum requirements at key stages of the assessment process using the following definitions: - i) An assessment brief describes the minimum amount of information which must be provided for students for each assessment task which they undertake. - ii) Assessment criteria are used to mark or grade each assessment task or element and clearly define the knowledge, understanding and skills markers that a student is expected to display based on the intended learning outcomes for the work being assessed. - iii) Formative assessment is explicit and planned activities that feature throughout a programme, usually within a module, and are designed for all students studying it.
+Formative assessment is not credit-bearing.
+Its purpose is to provide high quality feedback to students on their current knowledge and skills so that these can be developed and demonstrated in subsequent summative assessments. - iv) Summative assessment is used within a module to evaluate student learning, skill acquisition and academic achievement against the stated learning outcomes.
+A module may have one or two components of summative assessment. - v) Instrument of Assessment is the method through which assessment is conducted. - c) Assessment submission: for an assessment to be considered submitted attendance at the examination, as indicated through a name on a script; and evidence of preparation for coursework and the submission of a piece of work that can be marked (regardless of what the mark is) is required. - d) Associate students are students who are studying for an HNC or HND at one of our partner colleges prior to progressing directly into year two or three of a named degree programmes at the University, and as part of their studies receive access to specific University facilities and support whilst at college.
 Associate students are required to comply with the policies, procedures and academic rules and regulations of their college during their HN Studies and will only be subject to Edinburgh Napier academic regulations on progression to their degree course at the University.
-Associate students are expected to follow all standard University conditions and regulations relating to the use of University facilities, including adhering to the Edinburgh Napier University Information Security Policy.
+Associate students are expected to follow all standard University conditions and regulations relating to the use of University facilities, including adhering to the Edinburgh Napier University Information Security Policy. (also see International Associate Student definition)